georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Moving tickets, also known as speeding tickets, are the most common, and these constitute a citation and summons to appear in a traffic court.
 Moving traffic violations in Georgia are typically misdemeanors.
 In this case, a determination of guilt is only made in the traffic court.
 On the other hand, non-moving tickets, also known as parking tickets, typically involve the determination of guilt on the spot.
 In this case, the traffic officer may award points based on the nature of the violation.

 Furthermore, Georgia has a Super Speeder Law where an individual is issued a citation for driving at 75 mph or faster on a two-lane road or 85 mph or faster on any Georgia road or highway.
 In this case, the penalty is a ticket and a $200 fine and other applicable fines.
 Failure to pay these fines within 120 days leads to the suspension of the driver’s license.
-In this scenario, the offender will have to pay the fine and a $50 license-reinstatement fee.
+In this scenario, the offender may be ordered to pay the fine and a $50 license-reinstatement fee.

 How To Get A Traffic Ticket Dismissed In Georgia